Ellipsoidal Density-Equalizing Map for Genus-0 Closed Surfaces: Experiments

 As the choice of the initial elliptic radii is arbitrary, we can even start with a unit sphere and run the EDEQ method to eventually obtain an optimal ellipsoidal parameterization.
 In Fig.~\ref{fig:edeq_area}, we consider several genus-0 closed surface models and compute an initial spherical conformal parameterization.
 Then, we apply the proposed EDEQ algorithm to compute an optimal ellipsoidal area-preserving parameterization.
 It can be observed that throughout the EDEQ iterative process, both the ellipsoidal shapes and the vertex positions on the ellipsoids are changed gradually.
-For a more quantitative analysis, Table~\ref{tab:EDEQ_area} summarizes the performance of our EDEQ algorithm in terms of the final radii, the initial and final area distortions, the conformal distortion, and the number of overlaps.
-Comparing the initial and final area distortions, it can be observed that the area distortion is significantly reduced in all examples.
+For a more quantitative analysis, Table~\ref{tab:EDEQ_area} summarizes the performance of our EDEQ algorithm in terms of the final radii, the initial and final log-area error, the conformal distortion, and the number of overlaps.
+Comparing the initial and final log-area error, it can be observed that the log-area error is significantly reduced in all examples.
 The mean of the norm of the Beltrami coefficient $|\mu|$ is also small, indicating that the conformal distortion is low.
 Besides, the number of overlaps is 0 for all examples, which shows that our mapping results are all folding-free.
-In Table~\ref{tab:comparision}, We further compare the performance of the EDEQ method and the EDEM method in terms of the area and conformal distortions, where both methods use the same initial elliptic radii.
-It can be observed that the EDEQ method achieves a significantly lower conformal distortion when compared to the EDEM method, while the area distortion remains comparable.
+In Table~\ref{tab:comparision}, we further compare the performance of the EDEQ method and the EDEM method in terms of the area and conformal distortions, where both methods use the same initial elliptic radii.
+It can be observed that the EDEQ method achieves a significantly lower conformal distortion when compared to the EDEM method, while the log-area error remains comparable.
+Besides, we remark that since the EDEQ mappings are diffeomorphisms, they preserve the topological structure between the input genus-0 closed surface and the final ellipsoidal domain.
+Therefore, the final results of EDEQ will still be genus-0 closed ellipsoidal surfaces with $a,b,c >0$ and will not become a flat disk.
+In our experiments, we empirically tested convergence and observed the radii to asymptotically approach non-zero values.
 Altogether, the above experiments demonstrate the effectiveness of our proposed EDEQ method for ellipsoidal density-equalizing quasi-conformal maps.